When it comes to marketing to a B2B audience, regular B2C marketing strategies simply don’t cut it.

 B2B on the other hand is more complex.
 Rather than talking to an individual, you need to appeal to a team of people.
 The larger the organisation, the larger the group of people who will be making the decision.

 This is an important factor to remember in how you engage your customers in your marketing campaigns.
-A personal approach that speaks directly to one person won’t get the results you need.
-Instead, you should think about the decision-makers who will be involved in the process and create a holistic marketing strategy that talks to each of them.
+Think about the decision-makers who will be involved in the process, and create a buyer persona for each of these audiences.
+Then create a holistic marketing strategy that talks to each of them.

 In B2B marketing, more open and direct communication is required.
 Once you’ve established the relationship there will be more back and forth as you both work to determine if you are a good fit.